 AI, progress & app workflow

-A practical note on How to use routine adjustment without turning progress into pressure for a travel day where a short routine is more realistic than a full plan, written with realistic expectations and a specific next step.
+A practical note on Progress use: routine adjustment for a travel day where a short routine is more realistic than a full plan, written with realistic expectations and a specific next step.

 Direct answer